 If you are like a good chunk of the world at the moment, you’re being responsible and staying home as much as possible to help prevent the spread of COVID-19.
 That means, of course, that many companies have mandated a work from home policy.
 Continue reading

 I don’t know about you but, I spend a lot of my time in the MantisHub ‘View Issues’ page when I want to find the issue or issues I need.
 ‘My View’ dashboard is great for showing me what I need to prioritize and what’s going on at the moment.
 But when it comes to getting the whole picture, the background, requirements and other related information, I jump onto the View Issues page.
 I’ve added custom fields to my projects and set them to appear in my filter as a search field.
-I extensively used tags to help me find what I need.
+I extensively use tags to help me find what I need.
 And my saved filters are invaluable.
 I have a very special relationship with my MantisHub filter so I was super excited to see the new improvements.
+Continue reading

 The beauty of hosting with MantisHub is that you will never need to worry about the retention, accessibility or integrity of the data stored in your MantisHub issue tracking system.

 All the advantages of cloud hosting are at your fingertips.
 Like logging into your system from any place or any machine securely.
 No need to worry about the security of your servers or disaster recovery.
 MantisHub hosting is robust, reliable, and secure, with daily backups of your data.
 Continue reading

 At MantisHub we have been working for a while on the new modern REST API for remotely accessing MantisHub data and configuration.
 We now feel that we have enough coverage of MantisHub functionality to encourage our users to switch to it.
 The API can provide a great way to integrate MantisHub into your build system, IDEs, test management systems, other SaaS applications, or your own applications.
 Continue reading